matteocrippa/awesome-swift/README.md

 * [PagingMenuController](https://github.com/kitasuke/PagingMenuController) - Paging view controller with customizable menu in Swift.
 * [Persei](https://github.com/Yalantis/Persei) - Animated top menu for UITableView / UICollectionView / UIScrollView written in Swift.

+#### Permissions

+* [PermissionScope](https://github.com/nickoneill/PermissionScope) - A Periscope-inspired way to ask for iOS permissions.
+* [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from.

 #### Transition

 * [BubbleTransition](https://github.com/andreamazz/BubbleTransition) - Bubble transition in a easy way.